 In an unorthodox way, a humpback whale saved my soul.
 Not literally, mind you, but the whale did what wires couldn’t.
 Allow me to explain.

 Painfully reminded of my first humiliating attempt to make a weathervane, I vowed my second attempt to utter secrecy.
 I worked late at night after everyone had gone home and hid the results during the day.
-After about a week, the figure of a humpback whale was complete, (The very one you see above).
+After about a week, the figure of a humpback whale was complete (the very one you see above).
 Reluctantly, I brought it into the light of day and began to show it.
 Everyone was genuinely impressed and the work has been steady ever since.
-So you see, that humpback whale truly saved my soul by virtue of success, confidence and renewed dreams.
+So you see, that humpback whale truly saved my soul by virtue of success, confidence, and renewed dreams.

-We did “everything” there was to do with weathervanes at my first company and as it grew, I found myself the chief of a successful corporation with several employees and all the bureaucracy and stress that went along with it.
+We did everything there was to do with weathervanes (at the time) at my first company and as it grew, I found myself the chief of a successful corporation with several employees and all the bureaucracy and stress that went along with it.
 People strive to achieve exactly what I had but I eventually realized it wasn’t what I wanted.
-My daily management duties kept me “behind a desk” again.
-I was rarely sculpting weathervanes and that is what made me happy and fulfilled.
-I ended the corporation in 2004 to return to the bench, the copper and shears and started ‘Ferro Weathervanes’.
-This time I have a much narrower focus.
-Spend more time on the bench than at the desk!
+My daily management duties kept me behind a desk again.
+I was rarely sculpting weathervanes but they are what made me happy and fulfilled so I ended the corporation in 2004 to return to the bench, the copper, and the shears and started Ferro Weathervanes.
+This time I have a much narrower focus and spend more time on the bench than at the desk!

-The winds of change have carried me into an entirely new life.
-Before, I always followed the crowd moving in the same inspired direction ($$$).
+At this point, the winds of change have carried me into an entirely new life.
+I had previously followed the crowd ($$$), though still moving in the same inspired direction.
 Now, for the first time in my life, I am free to be myself and set the course.
-People are looking to me for guidance, as I went to those who helped me years ago.
+People are looking to me for guidance, much as I went to those who helped me years ago.
 Life is fun.
-It is unpredictable.
-Prospective owners commission me because I will make them a uniquely personalized vane and I find that process completely enjoyable.
-Bringing metal to life seems so natural.
-Over the years I have developed my own style and I’m recognized for my ability to capture the spirit of the subject I sculpt.
-My weathervane designs fly above hundreds of rooftops across America and in at least a dozen foreign countries.
-Some of my copyrighted designs are being reproduced in quantity by the factories in Indonesia for the world markets.
+It’s unpredictable.
+Prospective vane owners commission me because I will make them a uniquely personalized vane and I find that process completely enjoyable.

 My studio is nestled in the heart of New England.
-Warren, Rhode Island is a charming seaside community with a rich heritage in boat building and handcrafts.
+Warren, Rhode Island is a charming seaside community with a rich heritage in boat building and handicrafts.
 I extend an open invitation to anyone who wishes to visit me here.

 David’s vision

-“From the beginning I’ve envisioned a weathervane built to combine solid traditional crafting with modern design themes and elements…….
+“From the beginning, I’ve envisioned a weathervane built to combine solid traditional crafting with modern design themes and elements…….

-From the beginning I’ve always envisioned a Ferro Weathervane.”
+From the beginning, I’ve always envisioned a Ferro Weathervane.”

-Ferro Weathervanes are of a new generation; graceful, colorful, and full of personality – yet, all his designs hold true to the fundamentals of his forefathers.
+Ferro Weathervanes are of a new generation – graceful, colorful, and full of personality – yet all his designs hold true to the fundamentals of his forefathers.

-David’s own hands, using traditional techniques of forming and raising, create each weathervane sculpture.
-What makes a Ferro weathervane so exceptional is attention to personality.
-Features, which are essential to the character of a subject, are not ignored in a Ferro weathervane.
-“I will emboss facial features, musculature, and surface texture to capture a subjects essence.”
 David is a pioneer in introducing new materials to weathervane design.
 Many of his ideas are now followed by other weathervane artists.
-When appropriate, he utilizes hand fired and colored glass eyes created for taxidermists.
+When appropriate, he utilizes hand-fired and colored glass eyes created for taxidermists.
 Stained glass is also used when permanent color is desired.
-“I ally myself with a range of metal smiths and woodcarvers but it is my fascination of glass that inspires me lately.
+“I ally myself with a range of metal smiths and woodcarvers but it is my fascination with glass that inspires me lately”.
 Herein lies another material that can withstand the elements.
 More importantly, it allows the introduction of color to a weathervane in a novel way.
-Future work will certainly incorporate more glass.
-23 Karat gold leaf is used partially instead of as a whole to accent areas of a design permanently.
+Future work will undoubtedly incorporate more glass.
+23 Karat gold leaf is used partially, instead of as a whole to accent areas of a design permanently.
 Tinning parts of a subject also add a permanent highlight.
 Cast parts of his own design are occasionally used when more detail is necessary.
-Only Ferro Weathervanes brings you flexibility, not only to the sculpture, but to the assembly below it as well.
-We have a large variety of posts, compass points, copper and glass globes, and other ideas to customize and personalize your weathervane.
+Only Ferro Weathervanes brings flexibility, not only to the sculpture but to the assembly below it as well with a large variety of posts, compass points, copper and glass globes, and other ideas to customize and personalize your weathervane.
 As you can see, David continues to be an innovator in his field with constant experimentation of new materials and effects.

 The superior craftsmanship and attention to design at Ferro Weathervanes are unmatched by any other weathervane company.